taikatta/Konyvkucko/README.md

 * As a Hungarian parent living in Ireland I would like to know about the books that are available to borrow from Libraries Ireland

-* As a Hungarian parent living in Ireland I would like to be able to contact Konyvkucko with my questions or in case I want to donate books to the Hugnarian Library
+* As a Hungarian parent living in Ireland I would like to be able to contact Konyvkucko with my questions or in case I want to donate books to the Hungarian Library

 ## Features